thomaschu0321/rumor-seaug-water/GAT_USAGE_GUIDE.md

 ## Overview

-This guide explains how to use the GAT (Graph Attention Network) backbone with the TAPE framework to demonstrate the generalizability of selective augmentation across different GNN architectures.
+This guide explains how to use the GAT (Graph Attention Network) backbone with the SeAug framework to demonstrate the generalizability of selective augmentation across different GNN architectures.

 ---

 ## Why GAT?

-**Purpose**: Demonstrate that TAPE is **architecture-agnostic**
+**Purpose**: Demonstrate that SeAug is **architecture-agnostic**

-- TAPE's selective augmentation should work with different GNN backbones
+- SeAug's selective augmentation should work with different GNN backbones
-- If TAPE improves performance on both GCN and GAT, it proves the framework's generalizability
+- If SeAug improves performance on both GCN and GAT, it proves the framework's generalizability
 - The goal is **consistent relative improvement**, not absolute performance

 ---